AdobeDocs/analytics.en/help/components/classifications/importer/c-download-saint-data.md

 # Classification template

-(Optional) Before importing classifications into marketing reports, you can download a template that helps you create a classifications data file.
+(Optional) Before importing classifications into reports and projects, you can download a template that helps you create a classifications data file.
 The data file uses your desired classifications as column headings, then organizes the reporting data set under the appropriate classification headings.

 ## Classification template {#concept_0F06847AD8D042F5BA818AE3C37E2417}